 A Crawl-thulhu character sheet is also provided.

 Okay, with that out of the way, let's talk about this product in relationship to existing Dungeon Crawl Classics materials.
-Could you run a Crawl-thulhu scenario using Transylvanian Adventures, Dark Trails, or Black Powder, Black Magic as an engine?
-Every indication suggests that you can.
-You could even mix and match the rules you prefer.
+Could you run a Crawl-thulhu scenario using Transylvanian Adventures,

 The funnel, A Horrible Day at the Dunwich Fair, has a lot in common with The Arwich Grinder, which is also based heavily on H.P.
 Lovecraft's work.
 You could easily run the funnels together as part of a larger scenario, if you liked, either converting the Crawl-thulhu materials to standard Dungeon Crawl Classics or vice versa.